Postdoctoral Fellowships in Clinical Neuropsychology (Adult and Pediatric)

 • Develop a broader and deeper foundation in assessment, diagnosis, intervention, consultation, and research.
 To achieve this goal, fellows:

-1. Complete at least 2 years of supervised clinical experience; a year of supervised clinical experience shall include at least 1500 clock hours.
+1. Complete at least 2 years of supervised clinical experience; a year of supervised clinical experience shall include at least 1500 clock hours, with up to 2000 hours of training per year.

 2. Participate in supervised neuropsychological service delivery to a wide range of patient populations.